Royal College of General Practitioners: College history and headquarters

 From 1962 the headquarters of the college were at 14 Princes Gate, Kensington, London.
 By 1970 the college had 7,500 members.

 In late October 2012 the college moved into new headquarters at 30 Euston Square, Camden, London.
 The building includes a Clinical Skills Assessment Centre (CSA) which means that the college has the capacity to assess several hundred candidates during sittings that are held throughout the year.
-Concern has been expressed about the effect on the headquarters when re-development of Euston Station takes place to accommodate the new High Speed Two development.
+Concern had been expressed about the effect on the headquarters when re-development of Euston Station takes place to accommodate the new High Speed 2 development.
+The college hires out the building as an events venue.
+It was criticised for planning to host the 2020 Oil and Gas UK Exploration Conference, which was cancelled after a petition by college members raised concerns about promoting fossil fuels.

-Criticism

-The RCGP has been criticised for its support of the fossil fuel industry by hosting the 2020 Oil and Gas UK Exploration Conference at its London headquarters.
-This was cancelled after a petition by members raised concerns.